-The Association for Talent Development (ATD) is the world’s largest professional association dedicated to the training and development field.
+The Association for Talent Development (ATD) is the world’s largest professional association dedicated to the talent development field.

 The Fort Worth / Mid-Cities Chapter was founded in 1974.
 The purpose was to provide a three-county network for professionals in the fields of training and development to further their skills.
 The Fort Worth / Mid-Cities Chapter incorporated in the state of Texas in May 2000.